-Ron Lawrence joined the effort in 1990, and has been the principle developer and support for PubAssist.
-Ron came with an extensive background in software engineering and manufacturing systems.
+Ron Lawrence joined the effort in 1990, with an extensive background in software engineering and manufacturing systems.
+PiiGS Version 2 was a complete rewrite of the original, and In 1998, PiiGS was renamed as Publishers’ Assistant.

 Through these years, Publishers’ Assistant has met the many challenges in this enigmatic business.
 The focus, however, has always been to provide serious capabilities at a price that independent publishers can afford.